-Over 175 reviewers from foundations, corporate giving programs, local government agencies, giving circles, peer nonprofits, and the philanthropic advisory community evaluate applications (about 200 a year) for distinction, merit, and impact.
-Approximately seventy-five nonprofits are selected annually.
-Every featured charity has been “site visited” by at least one reviewer, some by as many as five.
+Over 170 community advocates from foundations, peer nonprofits, giving circles, corporate giving programs, local government agencies, and the broader community evaluate applications (200+ a year) for their critical local impact.
+Less than 85 nonprofits are selected annually.
+Every featured organization has been “site visited” by at least one volunteer or CFP staff.
 We are proud to partner with BDOFMA for the financial review, during which they review 990 filings, audited financials, and other key financial indicators to ensure financial viability and transparency.
 And all organizations on the Catalogue website must re-apply every four years.
 We leverage the region’s knowledge about philanthropy for the benefit of the entire community.

-Become a ReviewerThe Catalogue for Philanthropy is currently recruiting volunteer reviewers for the 2021-2022 cycle.
-As a program reviewer, your knowledge about your field and your evaluation of the applicants will help us to determine which charities are ready to be part of the Catalogue network.
-Your anonymous comments also help us give feedback to unsuccessful applicants as they seek to improve their applications in the future – for us and for other potential supporters.
+Become a ReviewerThe Catalogue for Philanthropy is currently recruiting volunteer reviewers for the 2022-2023 cycle.
+As a volunteer your review of the applicants will help us to determine which nonprofits to include in the Catalogue network.
+Your comments also help us give feedback to unsuccessful applicants as they seek to improve their applications, and organizations, in the future .

 To become a reviewer, you must: